Indriidae: The Indri, Sifakas, and Woolly Lemurs

-The Indriidae Family is made up of sifakas (sifaka pictures), woolly lemurs (woolly lemur pictures), and the Indri (indri pictures).
+The Indriidae family includes three genera of lemurs: sifakas (sifaka pictures), woolly lemurs (woolly lemur pictures), and the indri (indri pictures).
+These primates are exclusive to Madagascar and are known for their powerful leaping ability, specialized diet, and unique vocalizations.

 Indriidae species: